Skip to content

 --transport streamable-http --http-host 0.0.0.0 --http-port 3000

 The host-side 127.0.0.1:3000 bind keeps the endpoint local.
-If you publish Streamable HTTP on a non-loopback interface, put it behind authentication, TLS, and network controls.
+If you publish Streamable HTTP on a non-loopback interface, use HTTPS plus authentication, or place the server behind a trusted TLS-terminating reverse proxy with authentication and network controls.
+Streamable HTTP exposes fixed GET /healthz and GET /readyz probes on the same host and port.
+If --http-auth-token or CLOAK_PLAYWRIGHT_MCP_HTTP_AUTH_TOKEN is configured, the probes require the same Authorization: Bearer ... header as MCP requests.
 See the generated CLI Reference for all HTTP transport flags and environment variables.

 Defaults